 Because there’s no on/off switch, this bed is always “on” when plugged in.
 It didn’t seem to affect our electricity bill much.
 Then again, any change will only be noticeable over time.
 Overall, this is the best heated dog bed for outdoor use that we’ve ever come across.

 Click here to check out K&H Pet Products Lectro-Soft Outdoor Heated Pet Bed at Amazon.com.

 #3: Best Heated Dog Bed with Bolster: K&H Pet Products Thermo Snuggly Sleeper

-- This cuddler style heated dog bed cradles your pet in warmth and comfort; features soft foam walls for your dog's comfort
+- HEATED DOG BED: This cuddler style heated dog bed cradles your pet in warmth and comfort; features soft foam walls for your dog's comfort

-- This electric dog bed is thermostatically controlled to automatically respond to temperature changes to warm to your pet's normal body temperature only when your pet is in the bed
+- OPTIMAL TERMPERATURE: Electric heated dog bed is thermostatically controlled to automatically warm to your dog's normal body temperature only when your doggy is in the heated pet bed

 Yes, we have another K&H Pet Product on our list.
 And yes, like our first pick, it has a bolster-style design.
 But there’s a reason why we love the bolsters of the K&H Pet Products Thermo Snuggly Sleeper better – they are 2 inches thick and a lot stiffer in comparison.
 Our dog could lean on it and feel protected as he snuggles deeper into the bed.
 He can also get the proper support his head needs should he wish to use the bolsters as a pillow.